Are social tools the last resort to maintain our social life?

 It is no longer an ‘on-the-go video streaming platform.
 3/4 of adults reveal that they watch YouTube videos at home on their mobile devices and from both our survey groups, YouTube was more widely used than Netflix…

 On average, each internet user is registered on 8 different social networks and 43% of them use them in a professional context.
-In 2020, they also spent an average of 2 hours and 24 minutes on social media daily which is in fact two minutes more than in 2019 (+1.4%).
+In 2021, it’s estimated the average internet user spends 145 minutes a day on social media, up from 142 minutes the previous year.

 The over 60s in France and Germany had 40% or more of people answering that social media does not add any value to their daily lives…that’s at least 25% more than the Netherlands and Spain.